 Consumers have also become accustomed to sharing feedback through their smartphones, making mobile ethnography a discreet way to gather insights and gain a deep understanding of the consumer experience.

 Mobile ethnography projects have significant flexibility with how they are structured.

 In some cases, you might use location tracking or geofencing to trigger a survey when an individual visits a location where advertising or a specific product is present.

 In other cases, you might take a more comprehensive approach such as:

 - Conducting follow-up research

-While the former approach is a more basic design for a mobile ethnography project, the latter approach combines traditional recall and in-the-moment research, allowing you to fully understand the complete consumer journey from beginning to end.
+While the former approach of conducting a geofencing survey is a more basic design for a mobile ethnography project, the latter approach combines traditional recall and in-the-moment research, allowing you to fully understand the complete consumer journey from beginning to end.

 Regardless of the details of the final research approach, mobile ethnography provides several key benefits.
 For a short synopsis, watch this 60-second video.

 Or, keep reading as we discuss the advantages of mobile ethnography below.

 Smartphone adoption has continued to grow to the point of being near ubiquitous.